yujieteo/play/Research/Mathematics/math_dd.md

 Do not understand the definition of Prufer domains: Prufer domain: commutative ring without zero divisors, such that every non zero finitely generated ideal is invertible.

-What is the weak star topology?
+Weak star topology?

-What is the Fourier-Mukai transform and why should I care about it?
+Fourier-Mukai transform?

 What does it mean for the Fourier transform to turn multiples of powers of x into derivatives?
 Is it a functor?
 How is this related to the distribution theory?

 What are orbits in group theory?

 What is the orbit stabiliser theorem?

 What are covering sieves?
 What are Grothendieck constructions?
 How did Scholze define the plus construction?